Paula's Body Shop

 Fibromyalgia is Not a Disease

 Fibromyalgia (FM) is not a disease for which, once they find a cure, a pill can be popped and now everything is okay.
 FM doesn’t have a single cause.
+(Or does it?)
 It is not a bug or a virus or a parasite.
 Fibromyalgia is not, despite its name, about muscle pain.
 Fibromyalgia is not incurable.
 Fibromyalgia is not in your or anyone else’s head.

 FIBROMYALGIA IS NOT A DISEASE